wallacepatrick22/Research-Software-Engineer-Repo/README.md

 # rseprac
-All my solutions can be found in the solutions jupyter notebook file
+All my solutions can be found in the solutions jupyter notebook file (Solution.ipynb)